AdobeDocs/analytics.en/help/admin/admin/reporting-activity-manager/reporting-activity-cancel-requests.md

 * You can cancel specific requests, cancel all requests from a specific user, or cancel all requests related to a specific project.

-* When you cancel requests, you can also choose to restrict the requests for a given time period.
+* When you cancel requests, you can also choose to restrict subsequent requests for a given time period.

+* You cannot cancel a request if the [!UICONTROL **User**] column of a request shows as [!UICONTROL **Unrecognized**].
+When this occurs, it means that the user is in a login company where you do not have administrative permissions.

 For more information about Reporting Activity manager, including key benefits and permission requirements, see [Reporting Activity Manager overview](/help/admin/admin/reporting-activity-manager/reporting-activity-overview.md).